National championship

-A national championship(s) is the top achievement for any sport or contest within a league of a particular nation or nation state.
+A national championship(s) is the top achievement for any sport or contest within a league of a particular nation or country.
 The title is usually awarded by contests, ranking systems, stature, ability, etc. This determines the best team, individual (or other entity) in a particular nation and in a particular field.
 Often, the use of the term cup or championship is just a choice of words.